-You are invited to take part in a research study that will examine urges to use cocaine in women and men with the goal of improving treatment for cocaine abuse.
-We hope in the future to develop better treatments to reduce cocaine craving and use.
-You have been asked to take part because we understand that you are seeking treatment for cocaine use disorder and are interested in participating in a research study examining cocaine craving and cocaine use.
-Approximately, 60 persons will be recruited for this study.
+You are invited to take part in a research study that will examine urges to use alcohol in women and men.
+We hope in the future to develop better treatments to reduce alcohol craving and use.
+You have been asked to take part because we understand that you are seeking treatment for alcohol use disorders and are interested in participating in a research study examining alcohol craving and alcohol use.
+Approximately 90 persons will be recruited for this study.